Eugene Bullard: In popular culture

 In 1972, Bullard's exploits as a pilot were retold in a biography, The Black Swallow of Death by Patrick Carisella and James Ryan.
 He is also the subject of the nonfiction young adult memoir Eugene Bullard: World's First Black Fighter Pilot by Larry Greenly.

-The 2006 movie Flyboys loosely portrays a fictionalization of Bullard, called 'Eugene Skinner'.
+The 2006 movie Flyboys loosely portrays a fictionalization of Bullard, called 'Eugene Skinner' played by British actor Abdul Salis.

 In 2012–2014, the French writer Claude Ribbe wrote a book on Bullard and made a television documentary.

 In the 2012 movie Red Tails, the fictional Col. A.J.
-Bullard (played by Terrence Howard), a thinly disguised representation of the World War II African American Tuskegee Airmen's main commander, Lt.
+Bullard (played by Terrence Howard), a thinly disguised representation of the World War II African-American Tuskegee Airmen's main commander, Lt.
 Col. (later Gen.) Benjamin O. Davis Jr., is given that surname in honor of Eugene Bullard.

-In 2020, the progressive rock/metal project Telergy released the album Black Swallow which portrays the life of Eugene Bullard.
+In 2020, the progressive rock/metal project Telergy released the album Black Swallow, which portrays the life of Eugene Bullard.

-In 2023, a biographical graphical novel of Bullard's life was published by First Second publishing house.
+In 2023, Now Let Me Fly, a biographical graphical novel of Bullard's life, was published by First Second publishing house.